lutechsource/MiSTerStuff/GroovyMiSTer/mame_documentation.md

 ### On the PC:
 - [ ] Extract **mame_nogpu_24.7z** to a current official MAME installation.
 This will replace the current mame.exe file.
 Also delete the current **mame.ini** file so the newly extracted mame.exe can create its own.
-- [ ] Either create a Windows shortcut or batch file in the MAME installation directory that runs the below command.
-Or edit the MAME.ini file with the same changes.
+- [ ]  Edit the MAME.ini with the below changes.
 Make sure to replace 192.x.x.x with the static MiSTer IP address.
 Leave the quotes on the ip address.

 MAME INI edit